 If your refund is made in the form of check, please allow a minimum of 10 calendar days for processing and mailing.
 If you do not receive your check in the 10-day time frame, please complete the Stop Payment request form and return it to the Cashier’s Office.

 Refunds other than most financial aid refunds are not automatic and require an official request.
 You may email or call the Cashier’s Office with your request.
 Please be sure your address is up to date before making your request.

 Students who withdraw from classes after the refund date must submit a request for a refund to the Office of Admissions and Records.
 Requests for a total withdrawal from the college may result in a prorated refund of tuition, provided courses have not been completed.
 Please complete your request using the secured refund exception form online.
 You may also call 480-517-8420 for details.

-In order to verify you as the student, when emailing, please use your official student Maricopa email account to send in requests.
-All other requests from any other email will be denied.
+(In order to verify you as the student, please use your official student Maricopa email account to send in requests.
+Email requests from any other account will be denied.)

 Please refer to your student center account statement page to view your official refund date.
 Please see refund schedule below

 Official 100% Refund Schedule